 - Ensure the service continuum is maintained to maximize the chance for a positive long-term outcome.

 - Focus on assistance using the least restrictive approach.

 The team’s focus currently lies on individuals experiencing a mental health crisis, who are otherwise non-violent and in need of access to treatment.

 Members of S.M.A.R.T. include a licensed mental health professional, a peer support specialist, a qualified mental health specialist, a specially trained mental health law enforcement officer, and a paramedic.

-For more information or media inquiries, please contact Thomas Peine.
+For more information or media inquiries, please contact Tom Peine.